 Why do you need a compilation of the best TV coming out scenes?
 Maybe you have a kid, and you suspect that they might be gay.
 Or maybe your kid just came out, and you responded in fear, or anger, or disbelief.
 Maybe they came out years ago, and things have never been quite right between you since then.
 Regardless, you still have time to handle this situation in a loving, mature way.

-It might feel awkward or confusing or overwhelming, but I’m going to help with some examples from television.
+It might feel awkward or confusing or overwhelming, but I’m going to help with some coming out scene examples from TV.
 You can read the quotes here, or Netflix/DVR/etc these episodes to see how it all plays out.
 Either way will hopefully give you some sample scripts to reference for your own conversation.